MikeTaylor/palaeo-vo/vo-manuscript.md

 > **Figure A.** NHMUK PV R2095, the holotype dorsal vertebra of _Xenoposiedon proneneukos_ in left lateral view.
 > **A.** In the canonical orientation that has been used in illustrations in published papers (Taylor and Naish 2007, Taylor 2018b), in blog-posts and even on mugs (Taylor 2017).
-> **B.** Rotated 15° “backwards” (i.e. clockwise, with the dorsal portion displaced caudally), yielding a sub-vertical anterior margin in accordance the recommendation of Mannion (2018b).
+> **B.** Rotated 15° “backwards” (i.e. clockwise, with the dorsal portion displaced caudally), yielding a sub-vertical cranial margin in accordance the recommendation of Mannion (2018b).
 > In both parts, the blue line indicates the horizontal axis, the green line indicates the vertical axis, and the red line indicates the slope of the neural arch as in Taylor (2018b: figure 3B, part 2).
 > In part A, the slope (i.e. the angle between the red and green lines) is 35°; in part B, it is 20°.